Search this Site:

 1. AI in Education

-This new programme where we consider the implications of AI on examinations and coursework as well as its potential to reduce working to enhance teaching and learning as well as administration support to reduce workload.
+This programme where we consider the implications of AI on examinations and coursework as well as its potential to reduce working to enhance teaching and learning as well as administration support to reduce workload.

 The course focuses on: